fjc0k/vue-css-modules/README.md

 ## The implementation

 `vue-css-modules` extends `$createElement` method of the current component.
-It will use the value of `styleName` in `data` or `data.attrs` to look for CSS Modules in the associated styles object and will prepend the matching unique CSS class names to the `data.staticClass` value.
+It will use the value of `styleName` in `data` or `data.attrs` to look for CSS Modules in the associated styles object and will append the matching unique CSS class names to the `data.staticClass` value.